AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 #### Display Mode

-You can also set the display mode of headers – call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:
+By default, the text of headers is always shown.
+However, in case the text does not fit the height of headers, it can cropped or hidden.
+To set the display mode of headers, call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:

-* `"alwaysShow"` – the text of headers is always shown (default)
+* `"alwaysShow"` (default)
-* `"clip"`       – the text is cropped to fit the height of headers
+* `"clip"`
-* `"drop"`       – the text is hidden if it does not fit the height
+* `"drop"`

 The sample below shows how to change the display mode, which is initially set to "drop":